xdmushui/partner-center-sdk/develop/get-a-customer-s-utilization-record-for-azure.md

 - A customer identifier.
 - A subscription identifier.

->[!NOTE]
->This API (which returns daily and hourly unrated consumption for an arbitrary timespan) is not supported for Azure plan.
-However, you can use [Get invoice unbilled consumption line items](get-invoice-unbilled-consumption-lineitems.md) and
-[Get invoice billed consumption line items](get-invoice-billed-consumption-lineitems.md)  to get rated consumption at daily level per meter per resource (this is equivalent to the daily grain provided by utilizations API.
-You will need to use invoice id to retrieve billed usage, or use current and previous periods to get unbilled estimates.
-Hourly grain data or arbitrary date range filter is not currently supported for Azure plan.
+This API returns daily and hourly unrated consumption for an arbitrary time span.
+However, *this API is not supported for Azure plans*.
+If you have an Azure plan, see the articles [Get invoice unbilled consumption line items](get-invoice-unbilled-consumption-lineitems.md) and [Get invoice billed consumption line items](get-invoice-billed-consumption-lineitems.md) instead.
+These articles describe how to get rated consumption at daily level per meter per resource.
+This is equivalent to the daily grain data provided by the Azure utilization API.
+You will need to use the invoice identifier to retrieve billed usage data.
+Or, you can use current and previous periods to get unbilled usage estimates. *Hourly grain data and arbitrary date range filters aren't currently supported for Azure plans*.

 ## Azure utilization API